 This process is then continued each year until your home loan is repaid.
 After that, your surplus income can be used to acquire additional investments or pay down your investment loan.

-With this strategy, you need to:
+By using this strategy, you can:

 - You should ensure you have enough insurance to protect your income and cover loan repayments in the event of your death or disability.